At the southern end of the park campsites are found at the end of the beachside road from Eddystone Point to Deep Creek.

 Fires and firewood

 Firewood is not provided.
-Visitors must bring their own wood.
+Visitors must bring their own wood or purchase at Gladstone.
 As fire restrictions might apply, visitors are encouraged to use a portable cooking stove.
 A shelter shed and free gas barbecues are available at campground No. 4, Stumpys Bay, while campsite 2 is fuel stove only.
+Fires are permitted in fireplaces provided or in personal fire pots and fuel stoves at Stumpys no 1, 3 and 4 campgrounds.

 Please remember, it is an offence to cut or damage any vegetation in a national park.